Fueling Differences for Short and Longer Races

 Some of my favorite breakfast ideas are a bagel with PB/cream cheese or oatmeal with fruit/peanut butter.
 I have trained myself to handle toast with eggs also, but you may want to practice this one if you don’t know how they will sit in your stomach.

 If you’re curious about gels, I usually recommend Huma gels, Gu’s (more viscous and thicker than Huma gels), Honeystinger chews, or Clif Bloks.
-If you don’t handle gels or shots well, you can try Tailwind if you’re more of a liquid person.
-These are ones I have personally tried and enjoy.
+If you don’t handle gels or shots well, you can try Tailwind or UCan if you’re more of a liquid person.

 There are so many options out there – for those who swear by liquids only (just want to make sure you’re getting calories and carbohydrates and electrolytes in those liquids, not just plain water), Tailwind is a great option to just mix in your water.